 Unlike silnylon rain chaps or waterproof breathable rain pants, silnylon rain pants do not allow any evaporation of moisture, and thus the legs tend to get soaked from perspiration.
 Not a good idea.

 By Brynje of Norway, ordered from Reliable Racing.
 Made of polypropylene and thus highly resistant to absorbing water.
-In very cold rain, these bottoms can be worn under the taslan long pants, which would otherwise cling to my legs and chill me.
-This is normally a better solution than rain pants/chaps for several reasons: (a) lighter weight unless using very lightweight rain pants/chaps, but these latter are flimsy and much more liable to tearing when bushwhacking than taslan; (b) even the most breathable rain pants/chaps will be too warm in most conditions and so it will be necessary to put them on and take them off as the cold or rain starts and stops or I switch from walking uphill to walking downhill or on the flat, whereas fishnet bottoms, because they are so breathable, can be worn comfortably over a very wide range of conditions; (c) rain pants/chaps will get muddy and then transfer that mud into the pack when removed, whereas fishnet bottoms are protected from mud by the taslan over pants; (d) fishnet bottoms are much more comfortable than rain pants/chaps for supplementing the quilt when it is cold at night.
-In practice, I have only worn these bottoms during the day on a few occasions when I encountered early spring or late fall rain/snowstorms, and mostly I use them to supplement my quilt on very cold nights.
+In very cold rain, bottoms can be worn under taslan pants, which would otherwise cling to legs and cause rapid chilling.
+This is often a better solution than rain pants/chaps for several reasons: (a) lighter weight unless using very lightweight rain pants/chaps, but very lightweight rain pants/chaps are much less durable than taslan; (b) even most breathable rain pants/chaps will be too warm in most conditions and so it will be necessary to put them on and take them off as cold or rain starts and stops, or switch from walking uphill to walking downhill or on the flat, whereas fishnet bottoms, because they are so breathable, can be worn comfortably over very wide range of conditions; (c) rain pants/chaps will get muddy and then transfer that mud into pack when removed, whereas fishnet bottoms are protected from mud by taslan outer pants; (d) fishnet bottoms much more comfortable than rain pants/chaps for supplementing quilt when very cold at night.
+In practice, I have only worn fishnet bottoms during the day on a few occasions when I encountered early spring or late fall rain/snowstorms, and mostly used them to supplement my quilt on very cold nights.
 Two disadvantages to fishnet bottoms.
-First, they must be retrieved from deep in my pack and then I must remove my boots and long pants to put them on, which is something of a nuisance.
+First, they must be retrieved from pack and then necessary to remove boots and long pants to put them on, which is something of a nuisance.
 Second, polypropylene has a tendency to stink.
-In the case of bottoms, urine is the culprit—even a few drops will make the bottoms smell horribly.
-Fortunately, urine is water soluble and so the smell is easily washed out in the laundry.
-Also, the smell is seldom noticable to others, given that the bottoms are hidden away under the pants.
-(For tops, it is perspiration from the underarms and the oils from the upper back which cause smells.
+In the case of bottoms, urine is the culprit—even a few drops will make bottoms smell horribly.
+Fortunately, urine is water soluble and so smell is easily washed out in laundry.
+Also, smell is seldom noticeable to others, given that bottoms are hidden away under outer pants.
+Highly advisable to wear cotton briefs under fishnet bottoms to absorb any drops of urine.
+(For tops, it is perspiration from underarms and oils from upper back which cause smells.
 These smells can be quite difficult to remove.
-Also, the smell from a top tends to migrate outwards from the neck opening of the shirt, due to bellows effect, and thus is much more noticeable.
+Also, smell from top tends to migrate outwards from neck opening, due to bellows effect, and thus is much more noticeable.
 This is why I gave up on using polypropylene fishnet tops.)
 However, even taking these disadvantages into account, polypropylene fishnet is a truly remarkable concept and I am surprised it isn't used more widely.
 Compared to ordinary thermal underwear, fishnet is much warmer for a given weight, comfortable over a wider range of temperatures, and vastly more effective at avoiding problems with moisture.
 130 grams for size large.
 [As of 2018, haven't carried or worn these for over ten years, which I why I moved to rejected clothing page, but they are still a good idea for those who hike in harsh conditions, for reasons listed above.]

 Okay in dry climates.
-If there is any possibility of rain, then a properly used waterproof/breathable jacket or poncho is a better choice, because rain typically varies between heavy rain and light drizzle or perhaps even no rain at all.
-A breathable shell jacket works okay during the periods of light drizzle or no rain, but not during the periods of heavy rain.
-Thus, when using a breathable shell jacket, it will be necessary to constantly fiddle with supplementing this jacket with something truly waterproof each time the rain turns hard, which is a nuisance.
-A "properly used waterproof/breathable jacket or poncho" means with a rain hat, and with the jacket hood tucked down the back, and with a minimum of insulation underneath.
-With a truly waterproof rain jacket or poncho, instead of something non-waterproof, there is no need to fuss around changing clothes as the drizzle turns into a hard rain, then subsides back into a drizzle, then surges again into a hard rain, and so on.
-If perspiration continues even with no insulation, then just remove the waterproof/breathable rain jacket or poncho—getting wet from clean warm rain is better than getting wet from perspiration.
+If any possibility of rain, then properly used waterproof/breathable jacket or poncho is better choice, because rain typically varies between heavy rain and light drizzle or perhaps even no rain at all.
+Breathable shell jacket works okay during periods of light drizzle or no rain, but not during periods of heavy rain.
+Thus, when using breathable shell jacket, it will be necessary to constantly fiddle with supplementing jacket with something truly waterproof each time rain turns hard, which is a nuisance.
+"Properly used waterproof/breathable jacket or poncho" means with rain hat, and with jacket hood tucked down back, and with minimum of insulation underneath.
+With truly waterproof rain jacket or poncho, instead of something non-waterproof, no need to fuss around changing clothes as drizzle turns into hard rain, then subsides back into drizzle, then surges again into hard rain, and so on.
+If perspiration continues even with no insulation, then just remove waterproof/breathable rain jacket or poncho—getting wet from clean warm rain better than getting wet from perspiration.

 Inferior to waterproof/breathable in all respects except price and perhaps weight.
 Some people misleadingly argue that waterproof non-breathable and waterproof/breathable rain jackets are equivalent, on the grounds that no rain jacket breathes when it is raining, since the film of water on the outer surface of the jacket blocks any movement of water liquid or vapor from inside the jacket.
 The second part of the preceding sentence is true, but the first part is not.
 This is because heavy rain is the exception while drizzle or dry weather is the rule.
 In drizzling rain, the kind which can go on for weeks on end in some areas, water tends to evaporate from at least parts of the rain jacket due to body heat, so that some of the jacket surface is frequently dry, meaning water from perspiration inside the jacket can migrate outwards if the jacket is waterproof/breathable.
 Thus a waterproof/breathable jacket works better than a waterproof jacket under most situations, and the only time they work equally poorly is when it is raining hard and temperatures are high enough to cause perspiration, and that situation is not that common.
 Another problem with non-breathable rain jackets is that they are harder to dry than waterproof/breathable rain jackets and thus more prone to mildew.
 With a waterproof non-breathable jacket, you must first dry the outside, then turn the jacket inside out to dry the inside.
 With waterproof/breathable jackets, moisture on the inside can evaporate without turning the jacket inside-out.

 For many years, I used a Patagonia Micropuff pullover, year 2000 edition, weighing 360 grams for size large.
 Shell was lightweight nylon, lining was lightweight polyester, insulation was 2.7oz/sqyd Polarguard, quilted sturdily enought to allow wearing pullover under backpack.
 My primary complaint was that shell was easily torn, so I had to be very careful about brushing against thorns.
-Other minor complaints: (a) would have preferred a different color: (b) chest pocket added weight; (c) loosely cut in stomach, to accomodate fatties, so warmth lost by bellows effect; (d) insulation same weight in torso and arms, rather than heavier in torso and lighter in arms; (e) pullover allows for less warmth regulation than jacket.
+Other minor complaints: (a) would have preferred a different color: (b) chest pocket added weight; (c) loosely cut in stomach, to accommodate fat people, so warmth lost by bellows effect; (d) insulation same weight in torso and arms, rather than heavier in torso and lighter in arms.

-Eventually, this pullover wore out and I couldn't replace it, since Patagonia had long since updated their sewing patterns to be even looser in the stomach (to accomodate the obesity epidemic) and tight in the underarms (to accomodate the declining muscularity of modern men).
-The underarm tightness was especially problematic because this allows garment to be stained by perspiration, eventually leading to hard-to-remove smells.
+Eventually, pullover wore out and I couldn't replace it, since Patagonia had long since updated their sewing patterns to be even looser in the stomach (to accommodate obesity epidemic) and tight in underarms (to accommodate declining muscularity of modern men).
+Underarm tightness was especially problematic because this allows garment to be stained by perspiration, eventually leading to hard-to-remove smells.
 Also, insulation of recent Patagonia synthetic insulated garments is Primaloft, which provides less warmth for given weight and is slower to dry and less durable than continuous fiber polyester (Polarguard, Climashield, etc).
 My guess is manufacturers prefer Primaloft because it is cheaper and probably easier to work with in factory settings.
-High-loft insulated jackets and pullovers from other companies have similar problems, which is why I eventually decided to make my own insulated jacket.
+High-loft insulated jackets and pullovers from other companies have similar problems, which is why I eventually decided to make my own insulated jacket/pullover.

 Compared to high-loft polyester: (a) less warmth for a given weight; (b) less wind-resistant; (c) absorbs more water; (d) slower to dry.
 Only advantage is lower cost and easier to launder by hand.